rollyourown-xyz/ryo-website-content/content/collaborate/bug_reports_feature_requests_ideas/index.md

 draft: true
 ---

 The easiest way to contribute to one of our projects or modules is to suggest an improvement or tell us about a bug.
-This is done via the Issues in the repositories for the project or module [on our own repository server](https://git.rollyourown.xyz), or in the mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz) or [on GitHub](https://github.com/rollyourown-xyz/).
+This is done via the Issues in the repositories for the project or module on our own Git repository server, or in the mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz) or [on GitHub](https://github.com/rollyourown-xyz/).

 <!--more-->